 Friday, May 26(Canceled – Congratulations to all of the 2023 Graduates!)

 * Students will receive invitations to register once they’ve been accepted and all records/documents have been received and entered by the Office of Admissions

 - Heading West on Interstate 10: take Exit 248 (about 10 miles west of Fort Stockton) to U.S. 67.
 Take U.S. 67 for about 47 miles; turn right onto U.S. 90 where the highways merge.
 The University will be on the right.

-- Heading east on Interstate 10 from El Paso: take Exit 140A (near Van Horn) to U.S. 90; follow U.S. 90 through Marfa to Alpine (about 101 miles).
+- Heading East on Interstate 10 from El Paso: take Exit 140A (near Van Horn) to U.S. 90; follow U.S. 90 through Valentine and Marfa to Alpine (about 101 miles).
 The University will be on the left.

-- From Highway 118: follow Highway 118 to Alpine.
-Take a left on U.S. 90; the University will be on the left.
+- From Highway 118: follow Highway 118 to Alpine: Take a left on U.S. 90; the University will be to your left.

-Families who accompany their student when attending Lobo Days should make their own arrangements for lodging.
-For information on accommodations in Alpine, visit www.alpinetexas.com.
+Families who accompany their students to New Student Orientation should make their own arrangements for lodging.
+For information about lodging options in Alpine, please visit http://visitalpinetx.com/hotels-new/.

 Visiting the Region

 Alpine, TX, is located in the county seat of Brewster County, at the gateway to Big Bend country.
 The Big Bend country of Texas is a multifaceted region encompassing the great Chihuahuan Desert, picturesque hills and mountains reaching to more than 8,000 feet in altitude, rolling plains and a wide assortment of plants, wildlife and geological features.
 Each year, the region attracts more than half a million visitors from around the world.
 Located near Sul Ross, are the Fort Davis National Historic Site, the University of Texas McDonald Observatory, Balmorhea State Park, and a number of historic towns and sites that depict the regions diverse history.